praneethnarisetty/udagram-image-filter/README.md

 Tasks
 Setup Node Environment

- You'll need to create a new node server.
-Open a new terminal within the project directory and run:
+ You'll need to create a new node server. we should open a new terminal within the project directory and run:

     Initialize a new project: npm i
     run the development server with npm run dev